 Just in time for the New Year, so it seems, an arctic cold snap has gripped North America.
 We wake up to frigid temperatures, which have reached record lows in many parts of the country.
 A sunny, fun-filled day at an amusement park seems a distant memory.
 But before we know it, temperatures will rise again.
 Summer will be here with all that comes along with it, including exciting amusement park visits and thrilling rollercoaster rides.

 For amusement park owners and operators, the time is now to make heat safety preparations for the season ahead.
 Whilst it is the individual amusement park visitor’s responsibility to take personal heat safety precautions (such as drinking plenty of water and applying sunscreen), a great portion of the heat safety management risk rests on the shoulders of the amusement park owners and operators.
-It is a wise business decision to put a heat safety management plan in place.
+It is a wise business decision to put a heat safety management plan in place, which could include outdoor fans, water misting fans, and outdoor air conditioners.
 And to avoid liability in the summer, preparing now in the winter, should be a priority.

 To keep visitors and employees safe this upcoming park season, here are some proven heat safety strategies that are sure to mitigate your heat safety risk:

 - Consider redesigning parts of the park that don’t have enough shade to accommodate more greenery and fast-growing shade trees.
 Not only do trees provide shade, but they also improve the overall guest experience and make an amusement park more attractive.

 - Prepare signage with the symptoms of heat exhaustion to educate guests, and install it throughout the park.
 Keep tabs on the local heat index and make the risks of higher temperatures clear to visitors and employees alike.

 - Clearly mark all park maps with shady spots, air-conditioned first aid stations, drinking fountains, water stations and cooling fans.

 - Encourage visitors and employees alike to stay hydrated.